 “Not to interrupt you”, she said, “But I was wondering if Molly wanted to see how the tomatoes and cucumbers are growing.”

 Molly bounced up on her feet all excited, nodded, and ran across the grass towards the back of the yard.
 She let her body fall to her hands and knees in the grass right in front of the garden.
-I was mad that she seemed more interested in the plants than the dirt island, but I ran after her.
+I was mad that she seemed to want to see the plants rather than the dirt island, but I ran after her.
 Mom more slowly followed us.

-So mom proceeded to tell Molly about the tomato and cucumber plants like she had told me before.
-I got down on my hands and knees next to Molly, not so much because I wanted to look at the growing tomatoes and cucumbers again, but because I did not want to be left out.
+So when mom got to the garden she got down on her knees and showed Molly the tomato and cucumber plants like she had shown me before.
+I got down on my hands and knees next to Molly, not so much because I wanted to look at those plants again, but because I didn’t want to be left out.

-But Molly was quickly satisfied after looking closely at the green tomatoes turning red and the tiny hotdog shaped cucumbers with their little hairs, which she ran her fingers over.
+But Molly was done looking pretty quick at the green tomatoes turning red and the tiny hotdog shaped cucumbers with their little pointy things, which she ran her fingers over.
 She stood up again, her knees and elbows green from the grass.
 She looked up at the sky and made a funny face with her mouth.

-My mom saw that and said, “Well okay, I just thought you’d like to see how they are growing.
+Mom saw that and said, “Well okay, I just thought you’d like to see how they’re growing.
 Again, you two are welcome to play here out back or in the basement.”

-Mom walked over to the lawn chair and carefully lowered herself down into it, groaning as she did.
-Once in the seat, which was in the sun, she put a pair of glasses on that were dark in front of her eyes.
+Mom stood up groaning and slowly walked over to that “lawn” chair and carefully sat down on it, doing more groaning as she did.
+The sun was shining on her body, and she put a pair of glasses on that were dark in front of her eyes.
 She squeezed some clear liquid into her hand from the clear plastic bottle she was carrying and rubbed it up and down her other arm.
 It made her skin look all wet and shiny.
-She did the same thing with the other hand on the other arm.
+She did the same thing in the other hand on the other arm.
 And then on each leg from inside her shorts down to and over her feet.
-Next was her ears and neck and down under the collar of her shirt.
-Finally she carefully spread some of the liquid on parts of her face, making a funny expression with her mouth as she did.
-When she was all done, her body was all wet looking and shiny in the sun.
+Next was her ears and neck and down under the top part of her shirt.
+Finally she put some of the liquid stuff on parts of her face, sticking her lips out in a silly way as she did.
+When she was all done, her body was all wet looking and even more shiny in the sun.
 She put her head back and just sat there quietly.
 It all seemed like a strange thing to do.
-The crazy things adults did.
+Just one of those strange things grownups did.
 When I looked at Molly, I could tell she was thinking that too.

 Molly looked back at me.
 I could see the little blue circles in her eyes in the sun.
-I could tell she was thinking things, lots of things, but I could not tell what.
+She put her thumb in her mouth and bit on it.
+I could tell she was thinking things, lots of things, but I couldn’t tell what.
 When she was thinking just one thing, I could usually tell what it was.
 I always liked it when I was with her.
 I liked watching her think, and waiting for her thinking to turn into talking.